aanandshekharroy/aanandshekharroy.github.io/_posts/2018-02-08-error-handling-in-rxjava.md

 ---
 layout: post
-title: 'Error handling in RxJava'
+title: 'Error handling in RxJava/RxKotlin'
 date: 2018-02-08
 author: Aanand Shekhar Roy
 cover: '/assets/img/error-handling.jpg'
-tags: Android RxJava
+tags: Android RxJava Kotlin
 comments: true
 post_url: error-handling-in-rxjava
 ---
-If you've worked with RxJava, you might be familiar with three methods of a subscriber. *onNext* , *onError* and *onComplete*.
+If you've worked with RxJava/RxKotlin, you might be familiar with three methods of a subscriber. *onNext* , *onError* and *onComplete*.
 In a reactive stream, elements are consumed by *onNext* first, and *onComplete* is called when the stream ends.
 If you encounter any error in *onNext*, the complete observable chain is abandoned and control is shifted to *onError* method.
 So for example, the below code will run perfectly and will provide the output as:

 ``` java
 Observable.fromArray(1,2,3,4)
   .subscribeBy(